Preconditioned One-Step Generative Modeling for Bayesian Inverse Problems in Function Spaces: Abstract

 \section{Abstract}

-We propose a machine-learning algorithm for Bayesian inverse problems in the function-space regime based on one-step generative transport.
-Building on the Mean Flows, we learn a fully conditional amortized sampler with a neural-operator backbone that maps a reference Gaussian noise to approximate posterior samples.
-We show that while white-noise references may be admissible at fixed discretization, they become incompatible with the function-space limit, leading to instability in inference for Bayesian problems arising from PDEs.
-To address this issue, we adopt a prior-aligned anisotropic Gaussian reference distribution and establish the Lipschitz regularity of the resulting transport.
-Our method is not distilled from MCMC: training relies only on prior samples and simulated partial and noisy observations.
-Once trained, it generates a $64\times64$ posterior sample in $\sim 10^{-3}$s, avoiding the repeated PDE solves of MCMC while matching key posterior summaries.
+We propose a machine-learning algorithm for Bayesian inverse problems in the function-space regime.
+Based on one-step generative transport, the method learns an amortized neural operator whose pushforward of a Gaussian source approximates the posterior distribution conditioned on each new observation.
+We show that white-noise sources are incompatible with the function-space limit, and therefore adopt a prior-aligned GRF as the source.
+We justify this choice through the Lipschitz regularity of the resulting one-step conditional posterior transport and numerical experiments on linear inverse and PDE-based inverse problems.
+The method is not distilled from MCMC: it is trained only with prior samples and simulated partial noisy observations.
+Once trained, it generates a \(64\times64\) posterior sample in \(\sim 10^{-3}\)s, avoiding repeated forward-model evaluations in MCMC and repeated network evaluations in multistep generative samplers while matching key posterior summaries.